 "We've got all kinds of issues with information now — privacy, security.
 The one that doesn't get talked about much is quality."

-His skepticism is well placed.
+"In a world in which you now have ubiquitous low cost access to the raw data," Chopra told VICE News, "theoretically, we could and should start to see a far more precise way of understanding labor market demand, labor market supply, and the training programs that could help connect where you are to where you want to be, depending on your ambitions."Of course, there are pitfalls: LinkedIn has an enormous and growing user base, with almost 350 million members, and therefore a huge set of data about their skills and job histories.
+Yet when people are deploying the LinkedIn skills tool to endorse their friends for "Using the F-bomb," it's not hard to see what the pitfalls may be when working with self-reported data.
+Government-collected numbers might be a lot more delayed, but they're also a lot more rigorous.
+You can't endorsement-bomb someone on the Census."We've got all kinds of issues with information now privacy, security," says Carnevale, co-author of a report on this issue.
+"The one that doesn't get talked about much is quality."His skepticism is well placed.
 In Canada last year, the Conservative government found this out the hard way.
 Using numbers collected via Wanted Analytics — the same software (though, one must emphasize, an entirely different data set) that Hirsch uses to look at New York City— the government claimed there was a rise in job vacancies.
 However it was quickly pointed out that this supposed rise was in fact due to duplicate or unreliable job postings on the free classified site Kijiji.
 If you've looked on a site like Kijiji before, you'll know that duplication is really, really common.